Interim Director

 Current work and interests

-Lou is the acting lead of the GDAR group at the MRC Epidemiology Unit.
+Lou is the co-lead of the GDAR group at the MRC Epidemiology Unit.
 GDAR is exploring the interaction of mass urbanisation, rapid climate change, and epidemics of poor diet and rising physical inactivity.

 Currently, Lou is contributing to a series of projects examining the spatial distribution of features of the built environment relevant to diet and physical activity in four African cities.
 In tandem, she is examining the association of the built environment with health behaviours and health outcomes in South Asia.
 More broadly, she is developing conceptual and methodological approaches to conduct meaningful and rigorous public and global health research at scale.